piersharding/dplyrimpaladb/README.md

 ## Installing dependencies

-To be able to write tables to ImpalaDB you will need HDFS support provided by rhdfs - follow the installation instructions from https://github.com/RevolutionAnalytics/RHadoop/wiki.
+To be able to write tables to ImpalaDB you will need the hdfs (called using system()) command which must be found in the current PATH.

 The interface to ImpalaDB is driven by a JDBC connection.
 This will require the [driver jars](https://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-29.html) to be installed from the Cloudera website.
 You should only need to install the impala and impala-shell packages if you actually want to run your own impala server.